Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 Remarkably, \cite{vovk2021testing} demonstrates that by \emph{shrinking the filtration} to include only conformal p-values, it is once again possible to design nontrivial test martingales, even though none exist in the richer data filtration.
 Vovk's method works for general observation spaces, but in the binary case, experiments by~\cite{vovk2021conformal} demonstrate that it is not as powerful as the aforementioned e-process.

 Another relevant example is that of testing log-concavity.
-Let $\cL_d$ denote the set of distributions $P$ on $\R^d$ with Lebesgue densities $p$ such that $\log p(x)$ is concave in $x$. $\cL_d$ is a nonparametric class that contains all Gaussian, logistic, exponential and Laplace distributions, as well as uniform distributions on any convex set.
-It is possible to prove with some effort that there is no test supermartingale for $\cL_d$.
-However, the universal inference approach yields a powerful e-process for $\cL_d$; see~\cite{dunn2021universal}.
+Let $\cL_d$ denote the set of distributions $P$ on $\R^d$ with Lebesgue densities $p$ such that $\log p(x)$ is concave in $x$. $\cL_d$ is a nonparametric class that contains all Gaussian, logistic, exponential and Laplace distributions, as well as uniform distributions on any convex set. \cite{gangrade2023sequential} prove that there is no test supermartingale for $\cL_d$, but the universal inference approach yields a powerful e-process for $\cL_d$.

 Of course, there are problems for which even no nontrivial e-process exists and testing those nulls is futile; see~\cite{ruf2022composite} for examples.